If you can’t avoid working in the exclusion zone of an overhead powerline, you’ll need to get written safety advice from us before you start.

-IMPORTANT: If you see a fire that poses a risk to property or lives, call triple zero (000) immediately.
+If you see a fire that poses a risk to property or lives, call Triple zero (000) immediately.

-If you see a fire near powerlines, call us immediately on 13 19 62, even if you’re not sure if it is a risk.
+- you know of a fire underneath or near a powerline, even if you’re not sure if it poses a risk

-- Be careful of flashovers if you’re using a powerline easement as a firebreak, or a break for starting back-burning operations, or as a refuge area in a firestorm.
+- be careful if you’re using a powerline easement as a firebreak, or a break for starting back-burning operations, or as a refuge area in a firestorm.

-For more information, download our Fire and Powerlines flyer (PDF 1.4 mb).
+For more information, download our Fire and high voltage powerline safety flyer (PDF 1.4 mb).

-Whether you’re driving a harvester, excavator or car - accidents can bring down powerlines or damage electrical equipment.
-If you’re involved in an accident that impacts powerlines, 'Take care, stay line aware'.
-Remember that a vehicle might be 'live' if it’s in contact with powerlines.
+An accident can bring down powerlines or damage other electrical equipment.
+If you’re involved in an accident or witness one, 'Take care, stay line aware'.
+Remember that a car, and anything else in contact with powerlines can be 'live'.

 - Treat all powerlines and other electrical equipment as if they’re 'live'

-- Stay in the vehicle until the power has been isolated and the powerlines removed.
+- Stay in the car until the power has been isolated and the powerlines removed.
 If you leave the car before the power is disconnected, you risk being electrocuted

-- Warn bystanders to stay at least 10 metres from the vehicle and anything else in contact with powerlines
+- Warn bystanders to stay at least 10 metres from the car and anything else in contact with powerlines

-- Don't approach a vehicle that’s in contact with powerlines, or allow anyone else to
+- Don't approach a car that’s in contact with powerlines, or allow anyone else to

-Refer to our Trees and powerlines flyer (PDF 476.2 kb) for more information.
+Refer to our Trees and powerlines flyer (PDF 1.8 mb) for more information.

-Some trees aren't suited for growing near powerlines, especially if they grow fast and tall or drop large branches in high winds.
+Some trees just aren't suited to growing near powerlines, especially if they grow fast and tall or drop large branches in high winds.
+Some examples include:

 - Bamboo species